 Although modern sun protection products work instantly, you need to apply them before sunbathing.
 If you find a mole that has changed in a way that causes you concern, ask a dermatologist about it.

-Use the ABCDE method to keep a check on your moles
+Use the ABCD method to keep a check on your moles

 To spot melanoma, it's absolutely vital to examine yourself regularly.

-The ABCDE Methode (in German) will help you to systematically check the appearance of your moles and any changes in them:
+The ABCD Methode (PDF, 264KB) (in German) will help you to systematically check the appearance of your moles and any changes in them:

 A: Asymmetrical (deviates from circular or oval form)